Citrus-Software/mikan-docs/docs/references/mod/drive.md

 - The **Mikan interface** provides a drive command generator under the **"Posing"** tab.
 It creates the driven key curves and generates the necessary `drive` commands for rig rebuilding.
 - You can also **convert any animation curve** (manual or not) using a utility in the **Mikan rig toolbox**.
 The command will output the required YAML block directly in the Script Editor.
 - ⚠️ Only the **recommended syntax** is documented here.
-You may encounter legacy variations in older rigs — they remain supported but are not advised.
+You may encounter legacy variations in older rigs, they remain supported but are not advised.

 ## Options